What Are They?

 How Can I Prepare?

-- Check out our Practice Questions, and then make an appointment with us for a mock interview.
+- Check out our Interview Practice Questions, and then make an appointment with us for a mock interview.

 - Dartmouth's Center for Professional Development provides in-depth information on what to expect in a behavioral interview and how to prepare.

 - Use the STAR method to structure your answer: wownload our STAR Stories Table to begin organizing your thoughts.
 This will help if you tend to stutter or freeze.

 Task, leading to the